How to Write a Memoir: Tell Your Amazing Story in 9 Steps

 Learning how to write a memoir is like studying to be an archeologist.
 Not only do you have to dig deep and sift through the sands for fragments of the past, you then have to piece it all together and discover what the story is.
 To help you tell a compelling story based on your own life, we turned to bestselling ghostwriters on Reedsy to create our practical guide on how to write a memoir.

 Writing a memoir can take months (if not years) of your life.
-To cut down on your chances of disappointment down the road, you need to know what you’re going to write, and for whom.
-First, some basic questions:
+To cut down on your chances of disappointment down the road, you need to know what you’re writing, and for whom.

 Step 2.
 Write a book proposal

 If you want to sell your memoir to a traditional publisher, bear in mind that you will have to, at some point, submit a book proposal.
 As well as providing details about the target market and your book’s place within it, a proposal will also contain a chapter breakdown of your memoir.

 Some authors will work with a ghostwriter to write their book proposal, even if they end up writing the manuscript themselves.
 Not only do they benefit from the ghost’s understanding of the submission process, but they also benefit from the interviews that are conducted, as well as their guidance in structuring a compelling memoir.

 Working with ghostwriters on a proposal is significantly more affordable than a full ghostwriting project — it’s a great way to get the input of a real professional without breaking the bank to get them to write it.
 This may be a good middle-ground option.

 For more advice, read our guide to writing an effective book proposal.

 Step 3.
 Interview yourself as a journalist would

 Take the lead from authors like award-winning ghostwriter Sharon Barrett.
 That is, get under the skin of your subject: you.